isomerpages/nlb-biblioasia/index.md

   - infopic:
       title: "Belacan: Caviar?
 Or Vile and Disgusting?"
       subtitle: Food
-      description: "Fermented shrimp is a staple in many cuisines of Southeast Asia, though it takes some getting used to. "
+      description: Fermented shrimp is a staple in many cuisines of Southeast Asia, though it takes some getting used to.
       button: ALSO KNOWN AS BAGOONG, KAPI AND TERASI
       url: /vol-19/issue-1/apr-jun-2023/shrimp-paste-belacan/
       image: /images/Vol 19 Issue 1/Balacan/balacan_1.png